priyadharshanr31/ExpenseTracker/INSTALL.md

-# How to Install Flutter and Run Spendwise
+# How to Install Flutter and Run# spendAI Installation Guide

-## 1. Install Flutter (Recommended Method)
+r (Recommended Method)
 The most reliable way to install Flutter is using `git`.
 This avoids version errors.

 1.  **Remove the previous broken installation** (if any):